matusnovak/fineframework/docs/doxygen/classffw_1_1_g_l_f_w_render_window.md

 ```

 Overrides **[RenderWindow::isInitialized](classffw_1_1_render_window.md#1a72fc237b45f777dd7f4dbeb014b0b616)**
-Returns true if the window is initialized.
+Returns true if the window has been initialized.

+**Note:**

+This function must only be called from the main thread.

 ### function <a id="1acb0a1fa3a63717bf115c4054af0bc554" href="#1acb0a1fa3a63717bf115c4054af0bc554">getGlextFunc</a>